Beacon technology has completely revolutionized both business and marketing.

 It really all just boils down to creativity and application.

-Now that you understand the foundational benefits of beacons, it’s time to dive into a few of the more advanced benefits.
+Now that you understand the foundational benefits, it’s time to dive into a few of the more advanced benefits.

 Once the mobile app is downloaded, you can push messages to your audience without having to jump through hurdles.